ubacm/ubacm.github.io/src/site/pages/index.md

 layout: landing.html
 ---

-# From Student to Junior Engineer by Daniel Starner
-## April 23rd, 2018 6pm-7pm Davis 101
-Making the transition from student to an intern or junior developer is difficult.
-But with the right tips, tricks, and skills, the process can be a lot easier.

 # Hack Night co-hosted by ACV Auctions 5
 ## April 28th, 2018 1pm-9pm Davis 101
 Hack Night co-hosted by ACV Auctions is a biweekly hack session at UB.
 Come build awesome projects, do homework, and have dinner with UB ACM.
 [Learn more](/hack)...